RAYNingTime/UNIC_TelegramEventBot/README.md

 This repository contains all the necessary code to set up and deploy the UNIC EventBot, including the bot's source code, installation instructions, and documentation.
 The code is open source and can be modified and extended to suit your needs.

+**To activate code you are required to download the library with version 20.x**

+` pip install python-telegram-bot `

 ## Resources
 - [python-telegram-bot Github Wiki](https://github.com/python-telegram-bot/python-telegram-bot/wiki/Introduction-to-the-API)